 Classic Raja Ampat liveaboard routes

-With two distinct diving regions, each with slightly different seasons, it’s no surprise that there are also two main liveaboard routes in Raja Ampat – north and south.
+With two distinct diving regions, it’s no surprise that there are also two main liveaboard routes in Raja Ampat – north and south.
 Conveniently, both itineraries typically take in the famous central dive sites around the Dampier Strait before sailing off towards the horizon.
 And, there’s always the option of combining both north and south Raja Ampat into one epic trip!
+To help you decide, we’ve studied hundreds of itineraries and condensed them into a brief overview of each route below.

 Central and north liveaboard itinerary – Waigeo, Kawe and Wayag